12 August 2021 - Events

 The IR35 legislation was brought in to force to tackle loss of tax revenues from individuals supplying their services through an intermediary, usually a PSC.
 This meant that they paid themselves principally in dividends rather than salary and both the individual and the user of their services benefited from a more favourable tax regime that avoided employee income tax (‘PAYE’) and employer and employee National Insurance (‘NI’) contributions.

 However, the Government recovered very little tax from the original IR35 regime and decided to change the rules.
-Rule changes were introduced in the public sector in 2017 and from 6 April 2020 will extend to large and medium sized businesses in the private sector.
-From that date the end user of the individual’s services, or the intermediary paying the PSC, will become liable for PAYE and NI, rather than the PSC itself.
+Rule changes were introduced in the public sector in 2017 and from 6 April 2020 it was planned that these would extend to large and medium sized businesses in the private sector.
+From that date the end user of the individual’s services, or the intermediary paying the PSC, would become liable for PAYE and NI, rather than the PSC itself.

 1. If you are an organisation that uses contractors